EddOliver/ZKBiometrics/README.md

     // Fingerprint Reader
     Adafruit_Fingerprint finger = Adafruit_Fingerprint(&mySerial);

-El sensor nos provee una lectura del HASH de la huella, el cual en el NodeJS sever del celular nos provee la ZKproof necesaria para realizar la firma.
+The sensor provides us with a reading of the HASH of the fingerprint, which in the cell phone's NodeJS sever provides us with the ZKproof necessary to perform the signature.

     uint8_t getFingerprintID() {
     uint8_t p = finger.getImage();